Rashib06/Learning-hub/README.md

 An android app that allows user to note their tasks

 # Group 6
--Dhwani Patel,Rashib
+- Dhwani Patel,
+- Rashib

 # Features
  - Create a task
- - Enter task name
- - Enter task description
  - Select when due(optional)
  - Create reminder notifications
  - Save task